Sky Dixon

 The Myton Hospices provides compassionate care and support for people with life-limiting illnesses and their families - both in their Inpatient Units and out in the community.

+Hello everyone, I'm Sky!
+Thanks for visiting my fundraising page.
 Those of you who know me know that I have a long-term disability that causes a lot of pain and difficulty with my day-to-day life.
 I am very fortunate that my condition is not life-limiting and thus I cannot pretend to understand what those with terminal illnesses are going through, but I think it is fair to say I feel something of the pain of all those who have had to accept that they have had every medical treatment available and are still no closer to getting better.
 I remember turning to doctors for answers and coming away with more questions, feeling more alone than ever.
 I remember back in 2023, after years of seizures and declining mobility, when I realised that if I waited for doctors to fix my issues and let me be "normal" again, I'd forever be waiting.
 I remember the grief I felt (and still feel) that I had to let go of the person I was before and instead shift my focus to looking after my holistic wellbeing and making the most of the abilities I still have.
 And as someone who values plans and routines and struggles a lot to cope with change, I cannot tell you how difficult it was to let go of the activities I loved, to be forced to U-turn on my education and career plans, and eventually to need a wheelchair most of the time and care support.

 The experience of those like myself and those who Myton Hospices supports are in many ways vastly different, but we both share the same painful dilemma: what do you do when the doctors have done all they can?